ConvoStack/gpt4-chatpdf/README.md

 Run `npm install` to install all necessary dependencies.

-To run an example agent, simply set your OPENAI_API_KEY in a `.env` file and run `npx ts-node src/index.ts` to generate a clickable url to the ConvoStack chatbot playground
+To run an example agent, simply set your `OPENAI_API_KEY` in a `.env` file and run `npx ts-node src/index.ts` to generate a url to the ConvoStack chatbot playground.

 ## Suport ConvoStack